 Process and Methodology for ICANN SSR, DNS SSR, and Future Challenges

-The SSR2 Review Team conducted a series of interviews with ICANN staff.
+The SSR2 Review Team conducted a series of interviews with ICANN org staff.
 Questions focused on the completeness and effectiveness of ICANN org’s security processes and the effectiveness of the ICANN org security framework.

 The SSR2 Review Team organized around a specific process to affirm the findings and develop recommendations for consideration of ICANN, including: